Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Kostant--Whittaker reduction and quantization

-In this section, we consider the Whittaker analog of the parabolic reduction functor from \cref{subsect::parabolic_reduction} that we call (following \cite{BezrukavnikovFinkelberg}) the \emph{Kostant-Whittaker reduction}.
-This is a finite-dimensional analog of the Drinfeld-Sokolov reduction, see \cite{Arakawa}.
+In this section, we consider the Whittaker analog of the parabolic reduction functor from Section~\ref{subsect::parabolic_reduction} that we call (following \cite{BezrukavnikovFinkelberg}) the \emph{Kostant--Whittaker reduction}.
+This is a finite-dimensional analog of the Drinfeld--Sokolov reduction, see \cite{Arakawa}.